GuerrillaAnalytics/ansible-config/README.md

 This project is a simple reproducible setup of my home machines using [Ansible](https://www.ansible.com/).

-To run the configuration, set up your system as detailed below and then type the following. ```password``` is your machine's admin password.
+To run the configuration, set up your system as detailed below and then type the following.
 ```
-ansible-playbook -i ./hosts  master.yml --extra-vars "ansible_become_pass=<password>"

 ```
 # Motivation
 Reproducibility is key to doing traditional science.
 Reproducibility is also key to doing _Data Science_ well in a way that you can explain your results, iterate quickly and not waste time configuring the complex mix of tools used in Data Science work.